 But the only way to determine if this is an option in your DUI case is to speak with a criminal defense attorney with high attorney ratings who specializes in driving while intoxicated cases.
 The best-trained lawyers near me who deal with Georgia implied consent law issues daily offer you the best odds for beating a DUI in Georgia.

-Our three law office partners, Larry Kohn, ex-cop Cory Yager and the author, William C. “Bubba” Head are ALL award-winning Atlanta DUI attorneys and legal book authors on DUI and criminal trial practice.
+Our three law office partners, Larry Kohn, ex-cop Cory Yager and the author, ABA Board-Certified DUI lawyer William C. "Bubba" Head are ALL award-winning Atlanta DUI attorneys and legal book authors on DUI and criminal trial practice.

 If your DUI lawyer misses key legal issues or makes any errors, Georgia appellate court decisions have basically ruled that it is YOUR PROBLEM and will not overturn a conviction or UNDO the license suspension.
 What better reason to seek out the help of a veteran DUI attorney in Atlanta?